RinYukiohara/KarnaBOT-Info/index.md

 ## Multi Roll

-The multi roll feature is under maintenance, with the help of the Tales of Crestoria discord server, it should be done soon.
+The multi roll feature is almost complete, all that’s needed is to have the messages send in embeds so it doesn’t take time to load in the roll results.

 ## Tickets and Games